A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Introduction

 \section{Introduction}

-With a growing satellite population in the LEO, conjunction risk mitigation has become a critical concern for space traffic management~\citep{lal2018global}.
+With a growing satellite population in low Earth orbit (LEO), collision risks have become a critical concern for space traffic management~\citep{lal2018global}.
 Current operational practice~\citep{2023NASAIi} follows a multi-layered process: tracked objects are screened for conjunction events using Two-Line-Elements (TLEs) and orbital propagation tools over a $7$–$10$ day horizon.
-Potential encounters are flagged and sent to mission operators, who asses the collision risk in greater detail and explore maneuver options.
+Potential encounters are flagged and sent to mission operators, who then assess the collision risk in greater detail and explore maneuver options.
 The decision to execute a CAM is often delayed to improve the reliability of collision risk indicators~\citep{hejduk2019satellite}.
-While this strategy minimizes unnecessary maneuvers, it often comes at the expense of fuel efficiency---maneuvering earlier can \emph{exponentially} decrease the propellant mass consumed by leveraging longer maneuver time and coasting longer in transit orbits~\citep{DeVittori2022Low-ThrustOptimization}, albeit with an increased risk of unnecessarily moving when no collision will occur.
+While this strategy minimizes unnecessary maneuvers, it often reduces maneuver efficiency---executing maneuvers earlier can \emph{exponentially} decrease propellant consumption by allowing longer coasting durations in the transit orbit~\citep{DeVittori2022Low-ThrustOptimization}, albeit with a higher risk of unnecessarily maneuvering when no collision materializes.

-In addition to minimizing unnecessary CAMs, we also aim to reduce the average propellant mass consumed per conjunction event.
-Specifically, we propose a stochastic decision-making model that uses conjunction data to \emph{anticipate} the average propellant mass consumed and weigh it against the risk of collision.
-We use this model and historical conjunction data messages (CDMs) to train a CAM guidance policy that, for certain conjunctions with higher likelihoods of propellant consumption or lower likelihoods of an unnecessary maneuver, recommends \emph{earlier} than standard CAM initiation.
-Our approach integrates data-driven forecasts with analytical solutions for conjunction risk assessment, and provides a systematic way to combine analytical solutions with machine learning to mitigate conjunction risks.
+In this manuscript, we explore whether maneuvering earlier can consume less propellant while minimizing unnecessary CAMs.
+Specifically, we propose a stochastic decision-making model that uses conjunction data to \emph{anticipate} the average propellant consumption and weigh it against the collision risk.
+Applying this model to historical conjunction data messages (CDMs), we train a CAM guidance policy that recommends \emph{earlier maneuvers} for conjunctions characterized by higher expected propellant consumption or more reliable collision risk estimates, instead of delaying the maneuver until a conventional cutoff time.
+Our approach provides a systematic way to combine analytical collision risk prediction with reinforcement learning to mitigate collision risks.